Blog • Published on:May 21, 2025 | Updated on:May 21, 2025 • 6 Min

 No. You need a passport, and most non-EU nationals will require a Schengen visa.

 Yes, unless your nationality allows visa-free Schengen access.
-The BRP alone does not exempt you.
+The BRP alone does not

 You may face re-entry problems into the UK.
 Always travel with a valid BRP or transition to eVisa before departure.